 My early life experiences and those as a young adult were key to my life development leading to my eventual realization that I had a life mission to pursue: the task of creating my vibrational essence project Light Expression Essences.

-By the time I was three years old, I was becoming conscious of my ability to see discarnate souls.
+By the time I was three years old, I was becoming conscious of my ability to see disincarnate Souls.
 I was able to see people moving through the walls of the home in which I lived.

 As a young child, life looked very scary.
 I saw people that others could not see.
 In addition, I had very vivid dreams of angels and spiritual masters that seemed more real to me than when I was awake.
-Despite the scary nature of seeing discarnate souls that were always present no matter where I was, there were visitations by spiritual masters that would make my heart and soul soar.
-There was a distinct difference between discarnate souls (stuck in the lower Astral) and the Masters I saw.
-The discarnate souls looked dull and confused, while the masters glowed and exuded love and compassion.
+Despite the scary nature of seeing disincarnate Souls that were always present no matter where I was, there were visitations by spiritual masters that would make my heart and Soul soar.
+There was a distinct difference between disincarnate Souls (stuck in the lower Astral) and the Masters I saw.
+The disincarnate Souls looked dull and confused, while the masters glowed and exuded love and compassion.

-My daily life continued to include terrifying experiences.
+My daily life continued to include confusing and terrifying experiences.
+Some of the disincarnate Souls that I saw seemed angry, which felt scary to my young self.
 By the time I was ready to start kindergarten at age five, I was terrified of life.
-I had experienced so many discarnate souls and others in the realm of spirit.
+I had experienced so many disincarnate Souls and others in the realm of spirit.
 My first few weeks in kindergarten were an emotional nightmare.
 I was overwhelmed with anxiety every day.
 I did everything I could to avoid going to school.
 Being sick was my ticket to staying home.
 I became very good at making myself ill, which placed me at our doctor’s office regularly with nausea, fevers, and anxiety.
 In addition, I cried a great deal as I couldn’t stand to be in a classroom with the other children.
+I also could not understand the play activities we were being asked to engage in.

 When I was in school, I would climb into the toy storage shelves and hide from everyone.
 It was after weeks of this behavior that my kindergarten teacher really started to watch me.
 She did her best to understand why I was so sad and scared to be in her classroom.